enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Go Online
 =========

-Now, that your "Hello World" is complete, it's time to go live.
+Now that your "Hello World" is complete, it's time to go live.

 #.
-Select the "Hello World" site in the navigation
+Select the "Hello World" site in the content pane
 #.
-Click "Publish" from the toolbar
+Click "Publish" in the toolbar
 #.
 Remember to check the "Include children" checkbox
 #.
 After verifying everything in the Publishing Wizard window - click "Publish"!

 When clicking publish, all the selected items and changes are "cloned" from draft and into the master branch (:ref:`node-domain-repository`).

-You will always see the draft items using the preview function of the :ref:`content-content-manager`.
+You will always see the draft version of content in the preview window and with the preview function of the :ref:`content-content-manager`.
 If you have placed your site on root level, you can also see your live site at this url:
 ``http://localhost:8080/admin/portal/preview/master/hello-world``.

-Great job - you just created your first App for Enonic XP
-- The Enonic team congratulates you - we look forward to see all the brilliant things you will make and are always looking for feedback.
+Great job - you just created your first App for Enonic XP - The Enonic team congratulates you - we look forward to seeing all the brilliant things you will make and are always looking for feedback.

 Next steps
 ==========